COUNCIL OF IRISH SIGN LANGUAGE INTERPRETERS

 4.6.
 The CISLI Committee shall be made up of:

-- Chairperson (to have a wide range of interpreting experience in a variety of domains, including the legal and medical)
+• Chairperson (to have a wide range of interpreting experience in a variety of domains, including the legal and medical)- minimum of 5 years as a professional interpreter

 4.7.
 One of the first four positions – Chair, Vice Chair, Secretary, and Treasurer – should be a Deaf interpreter whenever Committee composition allows.